DKiloDesigns/CreatorFlow/docs/prd.md

-## **Product Requirements Document: "CreatorFlow" \- Social Media Management for Influencers (v3.1 - Lloyd's Polish)**
+## **Product Requirements Document: "floai.studio" - Social Media Management for Influencers (v3.1 - Lloyd's Polish)**

 1\.
 Introduction

-* 1.1 Purpose: This document outlines the product requirements for "CreatorFlow," a web-based social media management tool built with Next.js.
-CreatorFlow is designed specifically to empower individual creators and influencers to efficiently manage their social media presence, grow their audience, and optimize their content for maximum impact and monetization opportunities.
+* 1.1 Purpose: This document outlines the product requirements for "floai.studio," a web-based social media management tool built with Next.js. floai.studio is designed specifically to empower individual creators and influencers to efficiently manage their social media presence, grow their audience, and optimize their content for maximum impact and monetization opportunities.
 * 1.2 Goals:
   * Provide a streamlined and intuitive platform tailored to the workflows of social media creators.
   * Offer advanced analytics focused on content performance and audience growth relevant to influencer success.